-To ensure functional design requirements are being met we will use the use cases from the functionality section and make sure the design and any addition to the design falls within those use cases.
-If a use case must be updated to the current design it will reflect that.
-To ensure that the non-functional design requirements are being met we will meet with our client and update him on the state of the application to ensure it fits with what he wants, and we can provide as an application.
+To ensure functional design requirements were being met we will use the use cases from the functionality section and make sure the design and any addition to the design falls within those use cases. ensure that the non-functional design requirements are being met we met with our client and updated him on the state of the application to ensure it fits with what he wanted.